tatsumoto-ren/tatsumoto-ren.github.io/blog/our-immersion-learning-toolset.md

 ## [qolibri](https://aur.archlinux.org/packages/qolibri/)

-A QT-based EPWING dictionary viewer. qolibri lets you search multiple EPWING dictionaries at the same time, so for any word you look up you get a list of different definitions.
+A QT-based EPWING dictionary viewer.
+Qolibri lets you search multiple EPWING dictionaries at the same time, so for any word you look up you get a list of different definitions.
 Since using a Japanese to Japanese dictionary can be difficult for beginners being able to see one word described in multiple ways makes it easier